Login with your member password below to see your content

 A picture paints a thousand words, or so they say.
 As a write about Sicily especially, I often feel at a disadvantage to the throngs of tourists capturing their thousand words with each click of their camera phones.
 There’s just so much to see and describe.

-On the other hand – and this applies to Castelmola – the atmosphere is, perhaps, best described in writing.
+On the other hand – and this applies to Castelmola – the atmosphere is, perhaps, best described in writing - a photo never quite captures it.
 It’s different here to anywhere else.
 Not better, just different.
 Obviously though, first prize is the actual experience of being here, and feeling the vibe first hand.

 But before booking your ticket you want a taste, right?
 A sense of the place; a reason to go; and an idea of what to do there.